ne0h/libalgobsec-sys/README.md

 to generate the necessary bindings is published under a permissive license.

-Note that the source code of this crate does not contain any of the BSEC source code, API declartions, or documentation.
+Note that the source code of this crate does not contain any of the BSEC source code, API declarations, or documentation.

 * [BSEC website to obtain your copy](https://www.bosch-sensortec.com/software-tools/software/bsec/)
 * [BSEC license terms at the time of writing](https://www.bosch-sensortec.com/media/boschsensortec/downloads/bsec/2017-07-17_clickthrough_license_terms_environmentalib_sw_clean.pdf)